biigle/community-resources/biigle_to_coco/README.md

 Create a json report in the standard Coco format from the csv Biigle report.

+N.B.
+The only supported shapes are "LineString", "Polygon" and "Rectangle"

 ## Required dependencies

 +import numpy as np